At 15 I stopped going to school. I was a troublemaker in school and constantly at the edge of repeating the class due to horrible grades.

 So far everyone always told me what I cant do, but never what I can — I don’t blame anyone, I didn’t know better at the time.

 During the 10 months where I was supposed to be at the program I started to work on a lot of side projects to build up a little portfolio.
 Deep in my gut there was this feeling that I CAN do it, even though everyone else was telling me the opposite.
+I knew I wasn't a bad designer, I just needed to find the right opportunities.

 The moment the program ended, I knew I have no more options available.
 I was back on fucking square one again.
 I did some research and found another program offered by the government, but this time it was a program that teaches people about business and marketing while paying them, but with some strings attached.